blotfi/SalatTime-php/README.md

 # SalatTime-php
-Salat time calculation algorithms in PHP with different convention for European and Arab countries
+Salat time calculation algorithms in PHP with different conventions for European and Arab countries
 ------------------------------------------
 - English
 ------------------------------------------